water3d/openet-client/README.md

 * [Notes](#notes)
 * [Licensing](#licensing)

+## Documentation
+Full documentation is in development and can be found at https://openet-client.readthedocs.io

 ## Examples
-Full documentation forthcoming in the future.

 ### Raster API
 One common need is issuing a raster export command and then waiting to proceed until the